sapcc/keppel/docs/operator-guide.md

 - as many instances of `keppel server api` as you want,
 - exactly one instance of `keppel server janitor`,
+- optionally, one instance of `keppel server healthmonitor`,
-- optionally, one instance of `keppel server healthmonitor`.
+- optionally, one instance of `keppel server anycastmonitor`.

-Both commands take configuration from environment variables, as listed below.
+All commands take configuration from environment variables, as listed below.

 ### Drivers